What Are Your Rights If (When) A Police Officer Pulls You Over?- Jacqui Ford law oklahoma city

 Do you have to take the field sobriety and Breathalyzer test?

 In short, yes, and you’ve already given the police permission to conduct them.
-In every state in the United States, there is an “implied consent” law, meaning that if a driver chooses to drive on the public roads, the driver automatically gives the police permission to check the driver’s sobriety if there is reasonable suspicion that the driver is intoxicated.
+In every state in the United States, there is an “implied consent” law, meaning that if a driver chooses to drive on public roads, the driver automatically gives the police permission to check the driver’s sobriety if there is reasonable suspicion that the driver is intoxicated.

-While Breathalyzer tests are considered a search under the Constitution, they are not considered unreasonable searches the same way that demanding a blood test will be.
+While breathalyzer tests are considered a search under the Constitution, they are not considered unreasonable searches the same way that demanding a blood test will be.
 Thus, if you are driving on a public road and you are pulled over under suspicion of driving under the influence, you must take the field sobriety test and the breathalyzer test if requested since you have already given the officers permission to search your body for drugs or alcohol under the implied consent laws.